CLAIM: Northern Ireland is the happiest region in the UK.

 CLAIM: 41% of those living with HIV in Northern Ireland are heterosexual.

-CONCLUSION: The claim is accurate.
+CONCLUSION: ACCURATE.
 Furthermore, Northern Ireland has observed the fastest growth in diagnoses over the past 10 years, when compared to the average both in Ireland and in the United Kingdom.
 Continue reading How common is HIV among heterosexuals?

 CLAIM: The United Kingdom has one of the highest teenage pregnancy rates in Europe.

-CONCLUSION: True.
-However, the teenage pregnancy rate in Northern Ireland was the lowest within the British Isles in 2014.
+CONCLUSION: ACCURATE WITH CONSIDERATION.
+The claim is true, however, the teenage pregnancy rate in Northern Ireland was the lowest within the British Isles in 2014.
 Continue reading Does Northern Ireland have a high teenage pregnancy rate?

 CLAIM: One in four women in Northern Ireland have at some point in their lives have been a victim of domestic violence.

-CONCLUSION: True.
+CONCLUSION: ACCURATE.
 Approximately one in four women in Northern Ireland are estimated to have been victims of domestic violence.
 Continue reading Are 1 in 4 women in Northern Ireland victims of domestic violence?

 CLAIM: “The health service in Northern Ireland will especially benefit from the requirement for foreigners – including those from the Republic of Ireland – to pay for hospital treatment.” – Sammy Wilson, Belfast Telegraph, 19 May 2016